 A comprehensive review of Yerba Mate published in the Journal of Food Science gives an answer to this question:

-To be on the safe side, I will seek to drink Mate that is air-dried and organic (not smoke dried) to limit any potential carcinogenic effect due to the processing.
+To be safe, I will seek to drink Mate that is air-dried and organic (not smoke-dried) to limit any potential carcinogenic effect due to the processing.
 Several companies process their Yerba Mate using an air drying method, including the San Mateo variety from Guayaki.
 I also drink it warm to moderately hot, but not super hot, to keep my throat lining healthy.

 I recommend you do the same.